 The Butcher’s Guild

 Small butcher shops are making a comeback nationally in parallel to the resurgence of local meat farming.
 The Butcher’s Guild supports meat processors and individuals nationwide who are learning the butchering trade and opening local butcher shops.
-T&E Meats is a member, and one of our current apprentices found our program through the Butcher’s Guild website.
+T&E Meats is a member.

 Many of the farmers and producers who come to T&E Meats for processing have indicated that they would like to know more about meat cuts, since that knowledge can help them market meats more effectively to their customers.
 The Butcher’s Guild offers educational materials, news, and a job board.
 Membership is only available to butchers and meat processors, but their site provides interesting educational materials.
 If you are interested in learning more about the burgeoning butcher trade, visit the Butcher’s Guild.

 Future Harvest-A Chesapeake Alliance for Sustainable Agriculture (CASA)